 Chris’ tips on how to master the attack position like a pro

-Whether you’re new to mountain biking, or a seasoned rider joining us on an advanced trip like Torridon + Skye or Norway it’s always a good idea to revisit the fundamentals.
+Whether you’re new to mountain biking, or a seasoned rider joining us on an advanced trip like British Columbia or Norway it’s always a good idea to revisit the fundamentals.
 Having solid technique means you can enjoy the adventure even more, with fewer near-death experiences!

 In a series of blogs we will be looking at skills to help you get the most out of your mountain bike adventures, and here, we’re focusing on the attack position.